-A taxable entity that is verified as a new veteran-owned business is no longer required to file a No Tax Due Report for the initial five-year period, provided the entity maintains its qualification as a new veteran-owned business.
+For reports originally due on or after Jan.
+1, 2024, a taxable entity that is verified as a new veteran-owned business is not required to file a No Tax Due Report for the initial five-year period, provided the entity maintains its qualification as a new veteran-owned business.
 A new veteran-owned business is also not required to file a Public Information Report (Form 05-102) or Ownership Information Report (Form 05-167) for that same period.

-A new veteran-owned business cannot file as a member of a combined group or as part of a tiered partnership during the initial five-year period that the entity is not subject to the franchise tax.
+A new veteran-owned business cannot file as a member of a combined group or as part of a tiered partnership arrangement during the initial five-year period that the entity is not subject to the franchise tax.